cita-lu/ungoogled-chromium-debian/README.md

 This repository contains files to build Debian packages of [ungoogled-chromium](//github.com/Eloston/ungoogled-chromium).

-This branch contains the code to build packages for: **Debian unstable (sid)**.
-Since Debian unstable is a moving target (i.e. it never stabilizes), this branch is not guaranteed to be stable.
+This branch contains the code to build packages for: **Debian Bullseye**.

 ## Downloads